 Final year module

-The topics investigated involve the socio-economic, political and international dimensions of democratisation; the different possible paths towards democracy their consequences and the consolidation of democracy; institution building in new democracies; the development of political parties and party systems; and the territorial, economic and cultural aspects transitions to democracy and democratic consolidation.
-These topics will be approached from a comparative perspective, whereby particular attention will be given to the scope of comparison and concept formation in comparative politics.
+The topics investigated in this course involve the socio-economic, political and international dimensions of democratisation; the different possible paths towards democracy and their consequences on the consolidation of democracy; institution building in new democracies; the development of political parties and party systems; and the territorial, economic and cultural aspects transitions to democracy and democratic consolidation.
+These topics will be approached from a comparative perspective, with particular attention given to the scope of comparison and concept formation in comparative politics.

 At the end of the module the student should be able to: